 In our own home we are “Ayurvedis” and Yogis, if we are anything.
-This means that we eat mostly a vegetarian diet with the emphasis on locally grown, seasonal, organic, whole foods, and balanced in terms of the six tastes and the Doshas.
+This means that we eat mostly a vegetarian diet with the emphasis on locally grown, seasonal, organic, whole foods, balanced in terms of the six tastes and the Doshas.
 We are not fundamentalists, we don’t believe in denial as a methodology, nor do we claim to be Masters.
-We enjoy life, for all its beauty and all its bounty, but we try to be conscious about it, to make conscious choices, so that the health, energy, passion, joy, and abundance we enjoy can be enjoyed by all.
+We enjoy life, for all its beauty and all its bounty, but we try to be conscious about it, to make conscious choices, so that the health, energy, passion, joy, and abundance that we enjoy can be shared by all.

-My intention in creating Food: A Love Story is to share that with you, in the simplest, most accessible manner, so that you are encouraged to love yourself Ayurvedically.
+My intention in creating Food: A Love Story is to share that wisdom with you, in the simplest, most accessible manner, so that you are encouraged to love yourself Ayurvedically.

 Traditionally, Ayurveda has called for milk and ghee as important staples of any diet.
 I remember an Ayurvedic Doctor in India telling me, “As you know, we love the cow.
 Cows are sacred for us not only in mythology, but as a practical matter.
 We value her gifts and use everything she gives – milk, ghee, even dung for fire!”